LeCAD-PEG/SOLPS-GUI/doc/source/index.rst

 the Euratom research and training programme 2014-2018 under grant agreement No. 633053.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission nor those of the ITER Organization.
-The author wishes to thank Marijo Telena, Dejan Penko, Jure Bartol and Marko Protič for their contributions os various aspects during the development of the SOLPS-ITER GUI and tools.
+The author wishes to thank Xavier Bonnin, Marijo Telena, Dejan Penko, Jure Bartol and Marko Protič for their contributions on various aspects during the development of the SOLPS-ITER GUI and tools.

 .. only:: html